 2022 was primed to be the year of recovery, finally moving on from the restrictions imposed by the pandemic.
 The recovery brought with it rising demand for goods, which in turn resurfaced the supply chain issues brought about during COVID-19, raising prices further.
-It was originally hoped that inflationary pressures would be short lived, with supply chains normalising and excess demand fading as we move closer to normality.
+It was originally hoped that inflationary pressures would be short-lived, with supply chains normalising and excess demand fading as we move closer to normality.
 However, these hopes ended upon Russia’s invasion of Ukraine which caused a spike in oil prices, which subsequently filtered down through to a fuel crisis in the UK.
 The conflict also brings with it pressures on other areas of the supply chain, such as vegetable oils, which has also seen steep price rises and if the conflict continues, grain prices will also continue to rise – adding further inflationary pressure to the economy.

-The chart above shows the performance of the world’s major indices over the past quarter to provide an indication of how global stock markets behaved.
-The geopolitical unrest we have found ourselves in since the year started, combined with concerns around central banks tightening policy was bound to cause volatility across global markets.
-The most noticeable market being Europe which clearly endured a sharp downturn around the time of Russia’s invasion on Ukraine.
+The chart above shows the global performance of the world’s major indices over the past quarter to provide an indication of how global stock markets behaved.
+The geopolitical unrest we have found ourselves in since the year started, combined with concerns around central banks’ tightening policy was bound to cause volatility across global markets.
+The most noticeable market is Europe which clearly endured a sharp downturn around the time of Russia’s invasion of Ukraine.
 The Nikkei continues to struggle following on from a very volatile 2021.
 Asian and Emerging Markets are also displaying a similar message.
 The positive news is that the UK based FTSE All share was the only market to finish the quarter in positive territory, with the S&P 500, which experienced a very strong final quarter of 2021, falling just behind.
 Overall, markets continue to be affected by the ongoing inflationary pressures as well as concerns around policy tightening coming from central banks.

 Central Bank Actions

 The inflationary pressures and supply chain concerns we see within the economy all play into the volatile nature of markets investors are currently experiencing.
-This feeds into higher costs of production particularly within food and energy.
+This feeds into higher costs of production, particularly within food and energy.
 Increased supply chain costs are passed onto consumers which would see higher household expenditure across the board.
-In the UK, consumers were initially shielded slightly from these higher prices due to the energy price cap, however as of the 1 April, energy prices saw a steep rise, though it is hoped that pairing this rise with the warmer seasons will soften the blow somewhat.
-This could however be short-lived as it is expected energy prices will experience another sharp increase in October, if wholesale prices do not start to moderate.
+In the UK, consumers were initially shielded slightly from these higher prices due to the energy price cap, however, as of the 1 April, energy prices saw a steep rise, though it is hoped that pairing this rise with the warmer seasons will soften the blow somewhat.
+This could however be short-lived as it is expected energy prices will experience another sharp increase in October if wholesale prices do not start to moderate.

-Inflation has been targeting at 2% for some time and Central banks continue to have this target in mind.
+Inflation has been targeted at 2% for some time and Central banks continue to have this target in mind.
 However, inflation is currently well above these targets – The Retail Price Index (RPI) being 6.2% in March, central banks are being forced to intervene.
 Combatting inflation is done by central banks increasing interest rates, which is what we have seen begin to take place.
-The American central bank – The Federal reserve (Fed) raised the interest rate by 0.25%, something we haven’t seen since 2015 and the Bank of England (BoE) also raised its rate but by 0.50%.
+The American central bank – The Federal Reserve (Fed) raised the interest rate by 0.25%, something we haven’t seen since 2015 and the Bank of England (BoE) also raised its rate by 0.50%.
 The European Central Bank (ECB) is also currently in the process of preparing to increase rates, which is expected to take place later in the year.